 Takes swipes at dangling objects with hands 3 months Yes By 3 months

-Takes swipes at dangling objects with hands Grasps and shakes hand toys Yes 1/2 By 3 months Owen has always grasped toys, but does not shake them, probably because he is deaf and can't hear the rattle sound.
+Takes swipes at dangling objects with hands Grasps and shakes hand toys Yes 1/2 By 3 months Owen has always grasped toys, he did not start to shake them until he was almost 4 years old.

 Watches faces intently 3 months Yes By 3 months